fluo10/mtid/SPECS.md

-# MTID Specification (Multi-length Triplet ID)
+# caretta-id Specification (Multi-length Triplet ID)

 ## Overview

-MTID is a human-friendly unique identifier format designed for readability, memorability, and compactness.
-It encodes integer values into a string representation using 3-character blocks, with multiple fixed-length variants available.
-MTID is suitable for use in distributed system, logging, URLs, and other contexts where short, unique identifiers are beneficial.
+caretta-id is a human-friendly unique identifier format designed for readability, memorability, and compactness.
+It encodes integer values into a string representation using 3-character blocks, with multiple fixed-length variants available. caretta-id is suitable for use in distributed system, logging, URLs, and other contexts where short, unique identifiers are beneficial.

 ### Motivation
 When I considering implementing IDs for users(not for internal system) to specify items, such as GitHub commit hashes or issue numbers in the distributed system using P2P, the following issues arose.